-Applicability of F-Gases at specific IPCC category level can further be adjusted using IPCC Category specific F-Gases manager which can be open from within any relevant worksheet that handles calculations of F-Gases emissions.
+Applicability of F-Gases at specific IPCC Category level can further be adjusted using IPCC Category specific F-Gases manager which can be open from within any relevant worksheet that handles calculations of F-Gases emissions or other parameters.
 IPCC Category specific F-Gases manager contains only such chemicals and blends that were enabled at country level.